daryl-xD/sc1015-grp5-mini-project/README.md

 - Confusion matrices used to evaluate misclassification impact.
 - Random Forest had best balance of precision, recall, and interpretability.

+Overall, Out of all the models tested, Random Forest Produce the best F1 Macro Avg Score.

 ## 8. Insights & Recommendations